txty-io/txty-docs/docs/installation.md

 ### E-Mail

-You need to configure an email server so Texterify can send emails (e.g. password forgot emails).
-Make use the following configuration options to integrate your mail server or provider:
+You need to configure a mail server so Texterify can send emails (e.g. password forgot emails).
+Make use of the following configuration options to integrate your mail server or provider:

 <table>
     <tr>